 Try it

-"Build a small habit-tracker web app on Hatchable.
+@and pick Hatchable to invoke it explicitly):"Build a small habit-tracker web app on Hatchable.
 Make it for personal use."

 Codex will propose a plan, ask for permission, then call Hatchable's tools to create the project, write the files, and deploy it.
 You'll get a live URL back in the same session.

-Removing or updating a server
+Removing or updating the server

 Troubleshooting